Laichingen: History

 In 1364 offered Charles IV, Holy Roman Emperor the town privileges to the population, these however rejected, allegedly because they did not want to build any walls.

 The tradition of Laichingen linen weaving goes back until the Middle Ages.
 The poor soils on the Alb gave only small harvests, and so the inhabitants have relied on the growing of flax and the trade with the town of Ulm.
 One of the in 1677 built weber houses stood in Laichingen till 2002.
 It was dismantled and rebuilt and can now be visited in the open air museum in Beuren.

 From 1871, the water supply for the Swabian Jura was planned and built, also Laichingen was connected.

 Laichingen came to the Münsingen district in 1938.
 In 1945 the town became part of the French occupation zone and in 1947, it was assigned to the newly founded state of Württemberg-Hohenzollern, which was incorporated in the state of Baden-Württemberg in 1952.

 In 1950, Laichingen received again the town privileges.

-In the course of the reform of the municipal area in Baden-Württemberg, Suppingen on January 1, 1972, Feldstetten and Machtolsheim on January 1, 1975 were became parts of the city of Laichingen.
+In the course of the reform of the municipal area in Baden-Württemberg, Suppingen on January 1, 1972, Feldstetten and Machtolsheim on January 1, 1975, became parts of the city of Laichingen.

 Laichingen is the largest suburb of the city.